Richard Carroll

 earlier of T.B."

-and I loved her very much.
-She tried to spoil us even tho she had
+loved her very much.
+She tried to spoil us even tho she had very

-very little money to spend on us, she made only [you will not believe
+little money to spend on us, she made only [you will not believe this!]

-this!] $68.00 per month from her S.S. check after all those hard working
+$68.00 per month from her S.S. check after all those hard working days of

-days of ironing for a large commercial laundry.
-She did not
+ironing for a large commercial laundry.
+She did not have

-have airconditioning only fans blowing while she worked.
-Her house
+airconditioning only fans blowing while she worked.
+Her house was

 war.
 We all bathed in a large tin tub.
 She would heat up the